We use cookies to help provide you with the best possible online experience.

 Clinical Research

-We get requests from organisations to use our information for research purposes - we will always ask your permission before releasing any information for this purpose.
+We occasionally receive requests from external organisations to use patient information for research purposes.
+If such a request involves identifiable information, we will always ask for your explicit permission before any information is shared.

 Improving Diabetes Care

-Information that does not identify individual patients is used to enable focussed discussions to take place at practice-led local diabetes review meetings between health care professionals.
-This enables the professionals to improve the management and support of these patients.
+Information that does not identify individual patients is used to support practice‑led local diabetes review meetings between healthcare professionals.
+Using anonymised data in this way enables focused discussions about how to improve the management and support of patients with diabetes, without revealing any personal information.

 Individual Funding Request